4 Key Considerations When Shipping Heavy Automotive Parts

 When activated with water, gummed paper tape penetrates the carton material and the tape forms a permanent bond with the carton and creating a tamper-evident seal.

 Water-activated tape fits the bill for a host of automotive and automotive aftermarket companies that want their products to arrive at a customer’s business or home intact.

 Want to know if water activated tape is right for your automotive company?
-Request a free sample by clicking the image below.
+Get in touch for more information and pricing below.

 About Better Packages

 Founded in 1917, Better Packages is a leading manufacturer of tabletop water-activated tape (WAT) dispensers used in carton sealing.
 Better Packages’ product line includes auto-dispensing electric machines that are used in high volume fulfillment centers, as well as manual dispensers.
 In the U.S., Better Packages sells through multiple channels that include industrial and packaging distributors and catalog wholesalers, as well as direct to end-user customers.
 Its distribution network consists of over 160 authorized distributors including Tier 1 shipping and packaging.
 Better Packages also has another 50 international distributors that service over 70 countries.
 Better Packages is a wholly owned subsidiary of Intertape Polymer Group (IPG), an acknowledged leader in the packaging industry.
 IPG sells a full line of Central® water-activated tape, as well as many other premier packaging products.